Tempers flare as mass flood evacuations begin in Kashmir

 In Pakistan, at least 231 people were reported to have been killed by the floods across the country, including Pakistan's side of Kashmir.

 South Asia experiences monsoon rains from June to September, which are vital for its agriculture.
-But the rains frequently turn to floods, devastating crops, destroying homes and prompting outbreaks of diseases and diarrhea.
+But the rains frequently turn to floods, devastating crops, destroying homes and prompting outbreaks of diseases and diarrhoea.

-Environmentalists in New Delhi said the death toll and devastation in Kashmir was alarming and the government should recognize that floods were getting worse because of climate change.
+Environmentalists in New Delhi said the death toll and devastation in Kashmir was alarming and the government should recognise that floods were getting worse because of climate change.

 "The Kashmir floods are a grim reminder that climate change is now hitting India harder," said Chandra Bhusan, head of climate change team at the Centre for Science and Environment.